hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-geco.md

 ## Calculate Usable Habitat Area UHA

 ### Write the Code
 The $cHSI$ rasters enable the calculation of the available usable habitat area.
 The previous section featured examples using the fish species *trout* and its *juvenile* life stage, for which we will determine here the usable habitat area $UHA$ (in m$^2$) using a $cHSI$ threshold value (rather than the pixel area weighting approach).
-So we follow the [threshold formula described above](#uha-methods), using a threshold value of $cHSI_{crit} = 0.4$.
+So we follow the {ref}`threshold formula described above <uha-methods>`, using a threshold value of $cHSI_{crit} = 0.4$.
 Thus, every pixel that has a $cHSI$ value of 0.4 or greater counts as usable habitat area.

 From a technical point of view, this part of the exercise is about converting a raster into a polygon shapefile as well as accessing and modifying the *Attribute Table* of the shapefile.